- Last Online7 hours ago

 + I like how our twin protagonists have very distinct character traits that make them likeable for different reasons; one is sporty and meek, the other is smart and cheeky.

-~ Futakire is yet another overwritten/underdeveloped visual novel adaptation.
+~ Futakire is yet another overwritten/underdeveloped light novel adaptation.
 The show dispenses a lot of frivolous pop culture references (to Star Wars, Star Trek, Cowboy Bebop, Ghibli movies, et cetera), particularly in scenes involving both Naori and Jun.
 This would be fine if they were just mere Easter

 ...